rexcontrols/REXexamples/0124_PiFace_Digital/0124-21_Traffic_Light_Xroad/README.md

-﻿Demonstration algorithm for PiFace Digital on Raspberry Pi
+Demonstration algorithm for PiFace Digital on Raspberry Pi
 ==========================================================

-This folder contains the source files for the traffic light project on using the REX and the Raspberry Pi minicomputer with the PiFace Digital extension board.
+This folder contains the source files for the traffic light project on using the REXYGEN and the Raspberry Pi minicomputer with the PiFace Digital extension board.
 This project is dedicated for the advanced users.

 In the Example_RPI_Xroad_task.ATMT.png you'll find the logic for traffic lights of a typical